uc-cdis/cloud-automation/tf_files/README.md

 * tf_files/aws_user_vpc - rules for resources in an AWS VPC for user VM's
 * tf_files/modules - terraform modules that can be shared between different stacks

+The [gen3 helper scripts](../gen3/README.md) standardize and simplify this process.

+### tf_files/aws

+Resources for a gen3 commons in an AWS VPC.

+## tf_files/aws_rds_snapshot

+Terraform resources tracking snapshots of the RDS resources in a commons.

+## tf_files/aws_user_vpc

+Resources for a user VPC in AWS - which provides a network for creating user VM's

+## tf_files/modules

+Terraform code shared as modules.